mayercn/CryptoKetlyn/README.md

 # CryptoKetlyn
-This is a simple Python cryptocurrency trading bot that tries to exploit arbitrage opportunities.
+This is a simple Python cryptocurrency trading bot that tries to exploit arbitrage opportunities between two crpytocurrencies.

 1) Install the Python package [ccxt](https://github.com/ccxt/ccxt).
 This should be as simple as typing the following command into your console: